Tractable Lineages on Treelike Instances: Limits and Extensions: Formula Lower Bounds

-\mysec{Formula Lower Bounds}{sec:formulae} We have shown that MSO queries on bounded-treewidth instances have tractable lineages, and even linear-sized ones (bounded-treewidth circuits and d-DNNFs).
+We have shown that MSO queries on bounded-treewidth instances have tractable lineages, and even linear-sized ones (bounded-treewidth circuits and d-DNNFs).
 All lineage representations that we have studied, however, are based on DAGs (circuits or OBDDs).
 In this section, we study whether we could obtain linear lineage representations as \emph{Boolean formulae}, e.g., as \emph{read-once formulae}~\cite{jha2013knowledge}.

 This question is natural because existing work on probabilistic data seldom represents query lineages as Boolean circuits: they tend to use Boolean formulae, or other representations such as OBDDs, FBDDs and d-DNNFs~\cite{jha2013knowledge}.
 Further, most prior works on provenance focus on formula representations of provenance (with the notable exception of~\cite{deutch2014circuits}, see below).